中文官网1688 店铺

 Keyence & Sick Safety Light Curtain Alternatives: A Buyer’s Guide to Quality Equivalents

 We have all been there.
 A forklift backs into a robotic cell, or a heavy workpiece drops, and suddenly your safety light curtain is smashed.
 The machine is down.
-You call your local distributor for a replacement Keyence, Sick, or Omron sensor, and they hit you with the bad news: “That will be $1,500, and the lead time is 6 to 8 weeks.”
+You call your local distributor for a replacement Keyence, Sick, or Omron sensor, and they hit you with the bad news: a steep replacement price and a lead time measured in weeks.

 In modern manufacturing, waiting weeks for a sensor while a production line sits idle is simply unacceptable.
 This reality has forced maintenance managers and procurement teams to ask a critical question: Do we really need to pay a massive premium just for the brand name on the yellow aluminum housing?